xcore/sc_multi_uart/doc/programming_guide.rst

     :start-after: //::Send Byte
     :end-before:  //::Send Byte End

-This operation must be completed on the same core as the TX server thread as the communication module utilises shared memory.
+This operation must be completed on the same tile as the TX server logical core as the communication module utilises shared memory.

 .. _sec_interfacing_rx: